danideveloperweb/calculator-mydani/src/README.md

 To use the functions in the library, you need to import them in your TypeScript file.
 You can do this with the following code:

-import { sum, subtract, multiply, divide } from 'calculator-library';
+import { sum, subtract, multiply, divide } from 'calculator-mydani';

-This imports the sum, subtract, multiply, and divide functions from the calculator-library package.
+This imports the sum, subtract, multiply, and divide functions from thecalculator-mydani package.

 Step 3: Use the library